michaelgruczel/machine-learning-tutorial/README.md

 Spring XD an extensible system for real time data ingestion and processing.
 Spring XD application consists of inputs, processors and sinks which can be connected to streams.
 There are defaults inputs, processors and sinks, but you can write your own ones.

+**getting started package**

+If you want to start local, then I recommend to start with python.
+The most ML libraries are available in python.
+For most users it makes sense to start with python and either jupyter notebooks or pyCharm.
+From there we can use python to implement ML algorithms with SciKit (for non-deep learning tasks) or Tensorflow (for deep learning).
+Pandas and numPy makes it easier to handle data.
+Take a look into [install the tools guide](installTools.md) to get started.

+If you want to implement BI applications which are running in an automated fashion as part of you ecosystem in a local datacenter, then you might take a look into Hadoop or other platforms.

 ### Step 4 - Calculate the quality of results